daunkim18/Capstone-Project/milestone3/Documentation/finalreport.md

 # YOLO-Based Object Detection for Tooth Analysis

 ## Executive Summary
-This project aimed to enhance dental diagnostics through the application of deep learning, specifically using the YOLOv8 object detection model.
+This project aimed to enhance dental diagnostics through the application of deep learning, specifically using the YOLOv8 and YOLOv11 object detection models.
 We developed a system that detects cavities and plaque in intraoral dental images.
 Our team created a full pipeline from data preprocessing to model training, testing, and packaging for deployment.
 This final deliverable includes a polished and documented version of our work ready for reproduction or future extension by clinical researchers or developers.

 ## Project Goals
 - Develop a machine learning pipeline capable of detecting dental anomalies from intraoral images.
-- Train and evaluate a YOLOv8 model to identify cavities and plaque.
+- Train and evaluate a YOLOv8 and YOLOv11 model to identify cavities and plaque.
 - Create a lightweight, reproducible system deployable by dental professionals or researchers.
 - Deliver clear documentation, user instructions, and a demo for end users.

 ## Project Methodology
 - **Data Preprocessing**: Stratified splitting of labeled data, normalization, and augmentation using `ImageDataGenerator`.
 - **Visual Validation**: Verified class distributions using bar plots.
-- **Model Architecture**: Trained a CNN model for binary classification and YOLOv8 for object detection tasks.
+- **Model Architecture**: Trained a CNN model for binary classification and YOLOv8 and YOLOv11 for object detection tasks.
 - **Model Training**: Used validation loss monitoring, early stopping, and regularization techniques to prevent overfitting.
 - **Evaluation**: Tested model on unseen intraoral images, and analyzed performance using accuracy, loss curves, and sample predictions.
 - **Packaging**: Project is fully documented and uploaded to GitHub with installation and usage instructions.

 ## Results / Findings
-- Successfully implemented a YOLOv8 object detection model to identify two target classes: cavities and plaque.
+- Successfully implemented a YOLOv8 and YOLOv11 object detection model to identify two target classes: cavities and plaque.
 - Achieved stable validation accuracy (~85%) after 10 epochs of training.
 - Identified early overfitting, which was mitigated with L2 regularization and dropout layers.
 - Deployed model to test on unseen samples, with real-time inference capabilities.